pivotal/docs-tas-adapter/uninstall.md

 # Uninstall Application Service Adapter

-This topic describes how to uninstall the Application Service Adapter for VMware Tanzu Application Platform.
+This topic describes how to uninstall Application Service Adapter for VMware Tanzu Application Platform.

 To uninstall Application Service Adapter: